rackerlabs/rackspace-how-to/content/cloud-servers/next-steps-after-creating-a-lamp-server.md

 When you create a server by using a Cloud Orchestration template, you receive a set of credentials.
 For a LAMP server, you receive three credentials: a Secure Shell (SSH) key, a phpMyAdmin password, and a MySQL root password.
-(You should have already set your phpMyAdmin user name during the setup process.)
+(You should have already set your phpMyAdmin username during the setup process.)

 You first need to log in to your server by using your SSH key.
 Using an SSH key is much more secure than a using password.